 Entry-Level Software Sales Positions (0-1 Years Experience)

-The most common entry point into software sales is a business/sales development rep position, where you primarily prospect for new leads through cold outreach.
+The most common entry point into tech sales is a business/sales development rep position, where you primarily prospect for new leads through cold outreach.
 However, if you have some sales experience you might jump right into an Account Executive position and start closing deals ASAP.
 Some technically proficient people will also begin as Solutions Consultants.

 Below are some descriptions of entry-level software sales titles: